X-Men: Children of the Atom

 Players can then perform an "X-Ability", which consumes a small portion of the X-Power gauge, or a "Hyper X", which consumes a greater portion of the same gauge.
 Breaking one's fall from a throw or performing a counter-throw will also consume a portion of the X-Power gauge when performed.

-Soon to become a standard in Capcom's Marvel Versus series...
-Children of the Atom introduced "Su
+Soon to become a staple in Capcom's Marvel Vs. series...
+X-Men: Children of the Atom introduced Su

 Other features introduced in Children of the Atom include the ability to roll away or towards an opponent after falling, and the ability to charge an opponent after throwing them for follow-up attacks.
-To make it easier for new fighting game players, the options of "manual" or "automatic" (blocking) are available after selecting a character.
+To make it easier for new fighting game players, the options of "Manual" or "Automatic" (blocking) are available after selecting a character.
 By selecting to automatically block attacks, certain features are not available during gameplay.

 Akuma appears as a secret character. . . a sign of the future!